QuantGov/documentation/docs/corpus.markdown

 ## Builtin Functions

-The QuantGov library includes several builtin text-analysis functions for use on the files in the corpus:
+The QuantGov library includes several builtin text-analysis functions for use on the documents in the corpus:

-- **Word counter** counts the number of words in each file.
-The word pattern is defined by a regular expression.
+- **Word counter** counts the number of words in each document.
+A "word" can be user-defined by a regular expression.
+The default regular expression is `r'\b\w+\b'`.

-- **Occurrence counter** counts the number of specified words in each file.
+- **Occurrence counter** counts the number of specified words in each document.
 The user must specify one or more words to be counted.

-- The following complexity measures estimate the linguistic complexity of each file:
+- The following complexity measures estimate the linguistic complexity of each document:

-    - **Shannon Entropy** estimates the complexity of the text in each file based on the method used in [this paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2307352).
-Higher numbers suggest the content of the text is more difficult to predict and thus more uncertain.
+    - **Shannon Entropy** estimates the complexity of the text in each document based on the method used in [this paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2307352).
+Higher numbers suggest the content of the text is more difficult to predict, and thus more uncertain and complex.
-    - **Conditional counter** counts the number of conditionals (words like "if," "but," "except, " etc.) as an estimate of linguistic complexity.
+    - **Conditional counter** counts the number of conditionals in each document (words like "if", "but", "except", etc.) as an estimate of complexity.
-    - **Sentence length** measures the average length of sentences within each file.
+    - **Sentence length** measures the average length of sentences within each document.
+Longer average sentence length suggests greater complexity.

-- **Sentiment analysis** estimates the polarity and subjectivity of the language in each file.
-Polarity is measured from -1 to 1, with -1 respresenting very negative language and 1 representing very positive.
-Subjectivity is measured from 0 to 1, with 0 representing very objective text and 1 representing very subjective.
+- **Sentiment analysis** estimates the polarity and subjectivity of the language in each document.
+Polarity is measured from -1 to 1, with -1 respresenting very negative language and 1 representing very positive language.
+Subjectivity is measured from 0 to 1, with 0 representing very objective text and 1 representing very subjective text.

 Each of these functions can be used on the command line.
 For example, to estimate the sentiment of a corpus, the following command can be used: